pranavkhatale/IoT-Stadiometer/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Instructions to use IoT Stadiometer :
+Instructions to use IoT Based Stadiometer :

 - Set up a Portable Wi-Fi Hotspot Network with below credentials -